gdelazzari/gdelazzari.github.io/_posts/2017-06-04-emails-mess.md

 You may then ask: can't you simply delete all the unread emails?
 Actually, the problem is I was so stupid I used that email account also for more important stuff like school lessons material, PayPal (and so payment receipts), eBay and Amazon, important work messages, etc...
-Besides that I discovered there are a good amount of unread "spam" emails that I would actually want to read before deleting them.
+Besides that I discovered there is a good amount of unread "spam" emails that I would actually want to read before deleting them.
 A few newsletters from Silicon Labs, ST or Sparkfun as well as a couple of service updates from Nylas and other companies, for example.
 So I decided that a massive removal of all of them was not feasible.

-Well sure, I could go through all of them and manually delete the ones I don't care about while reading the other ones but...
+Well sure, I could go through all of them and manually delete the ones I didn't care about while reading the other ones but...
 As soon as I started doing that, I realized it was really *boring*, because it was a really repetitive task.